cpaelzer/cpaelzer.github.io/content/blogs/008-virt-stack-crystal-ball.md

 With these dates and versions in hand the following constraints are taken into account:

-*   Versions should be as new as possible to get the latest features and fixes to our users
+*   Considering upstream release dates and test/verification time package versions should be as new as possible to get the latest features and fixes to Ubuntu users.
-*   Include at least the libvirt version that _follows_ the QEMU release.
+*   Include a libvirt version that is released _after_ the QEMU release.
     This is a lesson learned from the past and ensures that most features and any quirks needed are in there.
-*   Consider availability of other dependent packages like iPXE, slof, virt-manager, etc. for compatibility with the newer versions of QEMU and libvirt
+*   Consider availability of other dependent packages like iPXE, slof, virt-manager, etc. for compatibility with the newer versions of QEMU and libvirt.
-*   Upstream release dates + packaging time + testing should be well before the Ubuntu feature freeze date

-Once those considerations are taken into account the versions that need to be targeted usually become clear.
+Once those considerations are taken into account the versions that need to be targeted become clear.

 ## Ubuntu Focal Fossa